National Book Award for Fiction

-The National Book Award for Fiction is one of five annual National Book Awards, which recognize outstanding literary work by United States citizens.
-Since 1987 the awards have been administered and presented by the National Book Foundation, but they are awards "by writers to writers."
-The panelists are five "writers who are known to be doing great work in their genre or field."
+The National Book Award for Fiction is one of five annual National Book Awards that recognize outstanding literary work by United States citizens.
+Since 1987, the National Book Foundation has administered and presented the awards, but they are awards "by writers to writers".
+The judges are five "writers who are known to be doing great work in their genre or field".

-General fiction was one of four categories when the awards were re-established in 1950.
-For several years beginning 1980, prior to the Foundation, there were multiple fiction categories: hardcover, paperback, first novel or first work of fiction; from 1981 to 1983 hardcover and paperback children's fiction; and only in 1980 five awards to mystery fiction, science fiction, and western fiction.
+General fiction was one of four categories when the awards were reestablished in 1950.
+For several years beginning in 1980, there were multiple fiction categories: hardcover, paperback, first novel or first work of fiction; from 1981 to 1983 hardcover and paperback children's fiction; and in 1980 five awards for mystery fiction, science fiction, and western fiction.
 When the Foundation celebrated the 60th postwar awards in 2009, all but three of the 77 previous winners in fiction categories were in print.
 The 77 included all eight 1980 winners but excluded the 1981 to 1983 children's fiction winners.

 The award recognizes one book written by a U.S. citizen and published in the U.S. from December 1 to November 30.
-The National Book Foundation accepts nominations from publishers until June 15, requires mailing nominated books to the panelists by August 1, and announces five finalists in October.
+The National Book Foundation accepts nominations from publishers until June 15, requires that nominated books be mailed to the judges by August 1, and announces five finalists in October.
 The winner is announced on the day of the final ceremony in November.
-The award is $10,000 and a bronze sculpture; other finalists get $1000, a medal, and a citation written by the panel.
+The award is $10,000 and a bronze sculpture; other finalists get $1,000, a medal, and a citation written by the panel.

-Authors who have won the award more than once include such noted figures as William Faulkner, John Updike, William Gaddis, Jesmyn Ward, and Philip Roth, each having won the award on two occasions along with numerous other nominations.
-Saul Bellow won the award in three decades (1954, 1965, 1971) and is the only author to have won the National Book Award for Fiction three times.
+Authors who have won the award more than once include William Faulkner, John Updike, William Gaddis, Jesmyn Ward, and Philip Roth, each having won twice along with numerous other nominations.
+Saul Bellow won the award in 1954, 1965, and 1971, and is the only author to have won three National Book Awards for Fiction.

 National Book Awards for Fiction

-From 1935 to 1941 there were six annual awards for general fiction and the "Bookseller Discovery" or "Most Original Book" was sometimes a novel.
-From 1980 to 1985 there were six annual awards to first novels or first works of fiction.
-In 1980 there were five awards to mystery, western, or science fiction.
+From 1935 to 1941, there were six annual awards for general fiction and the "Bookseller Discovery" or "Most Original Book" was sometimes a novel.
+From 1980 to 1985, there were six annual awards to first novels or first works of fiction.
+In 1980 there were five awards for mystery, western, or science fiction.
 There have been many awards to fiction in the Children's or Young People's categories.

 Honorees, general fiction

-This list covers only the post-war awards (pre-war awards follow) to general fiction for adult readers: one annual winner from 1950 except two undifferentiated winners 1973 to 1975, dual hardcover and paperback winners 1980 to 1983.
+This list covers only the postwar awards (pre-war awards follow) to general fiction for adult readers: one annual winner from 1950 except two undifferentiated winners 1973 to 1975, dual hardcover and paperback winners 1980 to 1983.

-For each award, the winner is listed first followed by the finalists.
-Unless otherwise noted, the year represents the year the award was given for books published in the prior year.
+For each award, the winner is listed first, followed by the finalists.
+Unless otherwise noted, the year represents the year the award was given for books published in the previous year.
 Thus, the award year 1950 is for books published in 1949.